SoMuchCode/RetroPie-Scripts/joyhelp/README.md

 ### Reboot RetroPie

-Under the RetroPie main menu, there should be a new entry named "JOYHELP", choose option 10, Initialize joyhelp.
+After rebooting under the RetroPie main menu, there should be a new entry named "JOYHELP", choose option 10, Initialize joyhelp.
 This will parse your init file and look for an xboxdrv config file in it.
 If it finds one, it will use it, if not one will be created.

 Once initialized, joyhelp uses the newly created /opt/retropie/configs/all/joyhelp/joyhelp-config.cfg